 The government issued Law No. 199 on 29 December 2020 extending certain deadlines and granting some tax exemptions.

-Law no. 212 was issued on 16 January 2021 suspending legal, judicial and contractual deadlines falling within or affected by the complete country lock down as per the decision declaring a state of public mobilization (Decree No. 7315 dated 12/31/2020).
-Accordingly, the Ministry of Finance recently published on its website a summarised schedule of the tax deadlines affected by this law that were previously extended by Law no. 185 (e.g. 25 June 2021 as an extended deadline for the filing of the 2019 income tax returns instead of 31 May 2020).
+Law no. 212 was issued on 16 January 2021 suspending legal, judicial, and contractual deadlines falling within or affected by the complete country lock down as per the decision declaring a state of public mobilisation (Decree No. 7315 dated 31 December 2020).
+Accordingly, the MoF recently published on its website a summarised schedule of the tax deadlines affected by this law that were previously extended by Law no. 185.

 The MoF issued the 2020 Budget Law No. 6, dated 5 March 2020 (published in the Official Gazette No. 10, dated 5 March 2020).
 It does not include any changes in the CIT and value-added tax (VAT) rates.